SLAPaper/Word-Cooccurence/README.md

 # Word Co-occurence

-Tools to find word co-occurence in text.
+Tools to find word co-occurence in given sentences.

 The input file is defining like this: